shulp2211/minnn/docs/source/routines.rst

 Barcode extraction
 ------------------
 Barcode extraction can be performed with :ref:`extract` action.
 Typical case is when we have a pair of FASTQ files with :code:`R1` and :code:`R2` reads that contain barcodes.
-Main task here is to create pattern query for extract action, and barcodes will be extracted from sequences by this pattern.
+Main task here is to create pattern query for :code:`extract` action, and barcodes will be extracted from sequences by this pattern.
 Patterns are similar to regular expressions, but with some features specific for nucleotide sequences.
 Detailed description of pattern syntax is in :ref:`pattern_syntax` section.
 There are examples of patterns for some simple cases.
-In these examples we extract barcodes from :code:`data-R1.fastq` and :code:`data-R2.fastq` files and write results to :code:`barcodes-R1.fastq` and :code:`barcodes-R2.fastq` files.
-Extract action writes output data in MIF format, so we use :ref:`mif2fastq` action to convert it to FASTQ format.
+In these examples we extract barcodes from :code:`data-R1.fastq` and :code:`data-R2.fastq` files and write results to :code:`barcodes-R1.fastq` and :code:`barcodes-R2.fastq` files. :code:`extract` action writes output data in MIF format, so we use :ref:`mif2fastq` action to convert it to FASTQ format.
 Extracted barcodes will be in read description lines of output FASTQ files.

 **Example 1.** Barcode is first 8 nucleotides of :code:`R1`: